Constructed in 1916, it is believed Muradup War Memorial was one of the first WW1 Memorials to be erected in Australia

 He left Singapore with the first work Party – ‘A’ Force Burma Green Force No. 3 Battalion to work on the Burma end of the Railway.

 With the bulk of the Railway completed during late 1943 the Japanese began moving all POWs working at the Burma end of the rail southwards to Thailand to one of the larger camps.
 This is where Bert was included with the work party to go to Japan – known as ‘Rakuyo’ Maru.
 The ‘Rakuyo’ Party entrained at Thailand for Saigon, French Indo China – then Japan’s busiest shipping port to supply their front line in northern Burma.
-The POWs were accommodated at the former French Foreign Legion Barracks and sent our on local work parties.
+The POWs were accommodated at the former French Foreign Legion Barracks and sent out on local work parties.
 They had several ‘false’ starts for departing Saigon, but each time returned to their Barracks.
 The Americans had by now effectively blockaded Saigon and its port – the river entrance was littered with sunken shipping, the open seas were home to US Submarines.
 The Japanese then decided to send the POWs by train back to Singapore.
-Another long and dangerous journey as both American and British planes were regularly bombing the rail and Japan’s stockpiles.
+Another long and dangerous journey as both American and British planes were regularly bombing the rail, Japan’s stockpiles and places like Bangkok.

 As the POWs were gathering for their departure, Bert Struthoff and two other 2/4th POWs were found to be seriously ill and unable to travel.
 They were left behind.
 Bert died on 19 September 1944 of pneumonia aged 30 years at Saigon, and was buried at Tan Son Nhut, French Indo-China.